marsch/Microservices/Protocols/2018-06-05WorkgroupCall.md

 # Microservice APIs
 * Franz: To achieve a loosely coupled communication between microservices, the idea of an ESB (message bus) should be evaluated

+# SDF API discussion*
+  * Franz: small services can be synchronous, but a chain of service calling other service should be designed in an asynchronous manner, e.g. a message is acknowledged synchronous and added to a queue.
+Other services can process the message async.
+   * Igor: Similar to Integration Framework one may need both world – synchronous (REST) as asynchronous (Queue).
+SDF can have a synchronous REST API, generate a transaction id and acknowledge the request.
+Internally, the data could be further transformed, de-duplicated, etc. fully asynchronous.
+The caller shouldn’t have to wait until the data is fully processed.
+   * REST-API: Igor will modify the current Swagger draft Yaml of SDF API until 08.06.2018.
+The working group will work out the SDF API on the basis of this draft.

 # Description Review
 * Everyone: will fill out the missing parts of the template